Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 depressor on your tongue.
 Push against your tongue with the flat object, and push

-your tongue against the object.
+the tip of your tongue against the object.
 Hold for a couple of seconds.
-Repeat 5 times.
+Repeat 5

 a depressor.
 Hold for a couple of seconds.
 Relax.
 Repeat on the other side of your